-Most drivers who opt for fuel and cost efficient vehicles do so in order to keep money available elsewhere, and also to reduce their carbon footprint.
-But you can do a lot more than simply make the best value-for-money choice.
-Saving money on your vehicle goes a lot further than the purchase price, and these tips could save you a small fortune down the road.
+Most drivers who opt for fuel- and cost-efficient vehicles do so in order to keep money available elsewhere, and also to reduce their carbon footprint.
+In the current economy, many drivers are looking for ways to save on transport costs.
+The good news is that saving money on your vehicle goes a lot further than the purchase price, and these tips could save you a small fortune down the road.

 Many drivers waste hundreds of litres (and Rands) of fuel each year, simply because they keep their cars idling when it’s not necessary.
 Waiting for the kids to get in the car?
 Turn off the engine, even if you’re only waiting for two minutes.
 Those minutes add up, and an idling engine uses a lot of fuel.
 Idling unnecessarily is also bad for the environment.

-Air-conditioning is a wonderful thing, especially in the middle of an African summer, but it costs you a lot in fuel money.
-No matter what car you drive, switching on the air-con will increase your fuel consumption.
+This isn’t much of a concern during winter, but during the summer, you may need to keep in mind that air-conditioning costs you a lot in fuel money.
+No matter what car you drive, switching on the aircon will increase your fuel consumption.
 In order to save, try to use it sparingly by cooling down your car and then switching off the aircon for the rest of the drive.
 You’ll be surprised how long the interior remains cool.

 Whilst you’re perfecting the art of smooth driving (point 1), take note of your wheel alignment.
 If the steering wheel noticeably pulls to one side, you need to get your wheel alignment checked.
 Just like with tyre pressure, incorrect wheel alignment adds friction and increases fuel consumption.
 It will also cause your tyres to wear out faster, which means you’ll be buying new tyres more often.